michaelifebrian/QwenAgents/README.md

     ```bash
     python3 app.py
     ```
+3. On the terminal, a link will show up to redirect you to the web.

     You can check the example for running in colab.